TechieEarnie/AzureCloud-SOC-Honeynet/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table shows the metrics I measured in the insecure environment for 24 hours:
 Start Time 2023-03-15 17:04:29
 Stop Time 2023-03-16 17:04:29